joyniwenwen/info6250/work/rules-for-classwork.md

 - Do not use `!important`
 - Use class names that describe the content instead of how the content will appear
 - Avoid using prefixed properties (e.g. --moz-something)
+- Do not use `float` unless you are wrapping text around an image
+- Do not use `table-` properties (For this class)
+- Do not set everything to a fixed width - allow for the page to resize automatically

 ## JS
 - Do not use `alert()`